hynnah/foundit/README.md

 ### Reporting and Posting
 - Lost item report submission form
 - Admin approval or rejection of reports
-- Logging of found items by authorized personnel
+- Logging of found items by administrators
 - Public feed for verified lost and found items

 ### Browsing and Search